dixon-hill/golem/README.md

 [![codecov](https://codecov.io/gh/golemfactory/golem/branch/develop/graph/badge.svg)](https://codecov.io/gh/golemfactory/golem)

-The aim of the Golem project is to create a global prosumer market for computing power, in which producers may sell spare CPU time of their personal computers and consumers may acquire resources for computation-intensive tasks.
+The aim of the Golem project is to create a global prosumer market for computing power, in which producers may sell spare CPU time on their personal computers and consumers may acquire resources for computation-intensive tasks.
 In technical terms, Golem is designed as a decentralised peer-to-peer network established by nodes running the Golem client software.
 For the purpose of this paper we assume that there are two types of nodes in the Golem network: requestor nodes that announce computing